Getting Started

 - Adobe Acrobat Reader

-Georgia Cyber Academy will provide a computer to any student and a printer to any enrolling family upon request.
-Please contact your Family Success Liaison if you need a computer or printer.
+Georgia Cyber Academy will provide a computer to any enrolling student upon request.
+Please contact your Family Engagement Liaison if you need a computer or printer.

-Computer kits include a computer, mouse, power cord, protective sleeve, and headphones with a microphone.
+Computer kits include a computer, mouse, power cord, and headphones with a microphone.
 All references to computers include the peripheral equipment/items aforementioned.
 PLEASE KEEP THE BOX AND PACKING MATERIALS FOR FUTURE RETURNS.

 Printers include a power cord, paper tray, and one set of ink.
 All references to printers include the peripheral equipment/items aforementioned.
 PLEASE KEEP THE BOX AND PACKING MATERIALS FOR FUTURE RETURNS.